Is Amazon's Basil Pesto Any Good?

 Colour (2/5)

-For what should be an appetising, emerald green sauce, this pesto just looks a bit sad and miserable.
-The colours are dull and sludgy, and there are unappealing hints of brown and grey too.
+This pesto looks a bit sad and miserable for what should be an appetising emerald green sauce.
+The colours are dull and sludgy, and there are also unappealing hints of brown and grey.
 What compounds the problem is that the label features a photo of bright, vibrantly green basil leaves.
 This makes for an uncomfortable juxtaposition when seen next to the drab colour of the sauce itself.
 It doesn't entice us to jump straight in, but we have seen worse.

 Texture (3/5)

-We like our pestos to have an interesting mouthfeel, so we like the fact that the sauce isn't completely homogenised into a silky, smooth paste.
+We like our pestos to have an exciting mouthfeel, so we appreciate that the sauce isn't completely homogenised into a silky, smooth paste.

 Taste (1/5)